KevinDoughty/hyperact/README.md

   Provides `receiver` with methods and property accessors for animation management.

 *Parameters*
   - `receiver {object}` Required.
 The object that receives methods and property accessors.
-Existing properties are automatically registered to animate by a call to `registerAnimatableProperty` with no default animation.
+Existing properties are automatically registered to animate.
   - `delegate {object}` Optional.
 The object that implements also optional delegate methods.
 Default is `receiver`.
   - `layer {object}` Optional.
-The object upon which property value changes trigger implicit animation.
+The object upon which property value change triggers implicit animation.
 Default is `receiver`.

 *Returns*
   `{object}` The same `receiver` with animation management methods and property accessors.